[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Pelebol Pequeno (the simple team plus ball set).

-Pelebol had a range of six teams, which were produced in the moulded feet version of the heavyweight player.
+Pelebol had a range of six teams, and as with the boxed editions, these were produced in the moulded feet version of the heavyweight player.
 These were produced and painted in Brazil.
-In Europe, we don't have moulded feet players beyond the early 1970s, which suggests that the moulds may have been exported.
+As mentioned above, in Europe, we don't have moulded feet players beyond the early 1970s, which suggests that the moulds may have been exported.
+We also don't see this style of player in team sets (with the exception of Subbuteo Express).

 The kits available were as follows:

 So the Brazilians avoided getting the green and yellow Santos (reference 165 in the UK range).
-It is also worth noting that the players have white skin, rather than all being dark like Pele (which is what we usually got in the UK).
+It is also worth noting that the players have white skin, rather than all being dark like Pele (which is what we usually got in the UK for Brazilian teams).
 The team boxes also included an instruction manual, and a ball.
+This made them more of a budget playing set.

-As mentioned above, the figures were produced on white, red and yellow plastic for outfield players and grey for the goalkeepers (this is now illustrated).
+As mentioned above, although most of the figures were produced on white plastic, red and yellow plastic for outfield players and grey for the goalkeepers were used where this sped up the painting of teams.
+It also helped with base colours, which is often a problem with moulded players.

 Despite being a football mad country, and despite the game having the Pele branding, Subbuteo/Pelebol in Brazil was not a success, and was only on sale for one year.
 Pasquale Carrassi has this reasoning for the failure -